-- Second, especially at first, you must plan ahead, and be ready with good healthy options on hand, such as Dr. Emily’s Macadamia Nut Bread
+- Second, especially at first, you must plan ahead, and be ready with good healthy options on hand, such as my tasty, easy Macadamia Nut Bread

 - Note: The following options are not perfect, but while you transition to a cleaner, low carb Paleo WOE, these can be lifesavers in helping you avoid grain-based flour products, which are so much worse for you!
-Don’t let perfect be the enemy of progress.
+Again, choose progress over perfection. 😊

 - Berries include:

 - Zucchini noodles, Shirataki noodles (such as Well Lean or Miracle), and Palmini (hearts of palm pasta) are all decent noodle substitutes that are very low carb